Types of Merchant Accounts

 The second account type is an independent sales organization (ISO) merchant account.
 These accounts are typically used by larger merchants or enterprises.

 ISO accounts are unique to the merchant who opens one, so more flexibility can be applied to the account settings and more customizations provided to specific merchant needs.
 Merchants can get dynamic currency conversion, settle into multiple currencies, customized credit limits, and more by utilizing an ISO account.
-With ISO accounts, there is a set-up and monthly fee, however, they have more flexible processing cost structures since they tend to be used to processing larger volumes.
+With ISO accounts, there is a set-up and monthly fee, however, they have more flexible processing cost structures since they tend to be used to process larger volumes.

 All aggregator accounts are capped with a maximum processing threshold.
 If a merchant reaches the threshold, their account will need to be migrated.
 The threshold is determined and regulated by card associations (Visa- $100,000, MasterCard $1,000,000 and AMEX $500,000) and merchants only have to meet one threshold to advance to an ISO account.